Skip to main content

 tail -f langflow.log

-If you don't see new log entries, check that Langflow is running and generating logs.
-You can also check the terminal where you started Langflow to see if logs are being displayed there.
+If you don't see new log entries, check that Langflow is running, and perform some actions to generate logs events.
+You can also check the terminal where you started Langflow to see if logs are being printed there.

 Flow and component logs